Idaho Department of Commerce: International Business Division

 The International Business Division's goal is to identify prospects for Idaho products and services in international markets and help companies capitalize on these opportunities by offering export/import counseling, market research, coordination of trade missions and trade shows as well as incoming buying delegations.
-International Business is an essential part of Idaho's economy and in Northern Idaho is located a port that is vital to the state's commerce.
 The Port of Lewiston was formed in 1958 by the voters of Nez Perce County.
-In accordance with Idaho Code 70-1101, the Port oversees harbor operations, terminal facilities, international trade, and industrial and economic development.
+In accordance with Idaho Code 70–1101, the Port oversees harbor operations, terminal facilities, international trade, and industrial and economic development.
 Idaho supports full-time offices in China, Taiwan and Mexico.
 Trade office representatives are citizens of these countries and contract employees of Idaho.
 There are several services provided by the International Trade Offices including: